Mount Olive Municipal Alliance Committee

 MOMAC AND THE COMMUNITY

-Assists in promoting and funding the DARE (Drug Abuse Resistance Education) program offered to 5th and 7th grade students by the Mt.
-Olive Police Department DARE Officers.
+Assists in promoting and funding the LEAD (Law Enforcement Against Drugs) program offered to 5th grade students by the Mt.
+Olive Police Department LEAD Officers.

 Funded establishment of an adventure ropes course at Mt.
 Olive High School.